The SQL SUM function can be used to add numbers together. Learn how to use it and see some examples in this article.

-It’s a common function when working with databases and often one of the first that we learn about.
+It’s a common function when working with databases and is often one of the first that we learn about.

 You can use it as an aggregate function, which adds all of the numbers together, or as an analytic function, which adds numbers for specific groups together.
 We’ll see examples of both in this article